 These problems are frustrating as the numerous issues could quite easily be avoided with just a few minor firmware changes, and yet the problems still persist through the generations.
 In the end, though, the D3300 is a pleasant enough camera to use, especially for those who largely just stick to automatic settings.
 It's nice and easy to move the autofocus point via the navigation pad, while the exposure-related settings are very close to hand via the command dial and exposure compensation button.
 The handy Guide Mode attempts to demystify various photographic techniques via a mixture of scene presets and practical tips, but the two sadly sit awkwardly alongside each other.
 We recommend starting in Program mode and learning features as you feel the need.

 Nikon D3300 Performance and video mode

-With a faster processor on board, it's a pleasant surprise to find that battery life has increased from 540 to 700 shots.
+With a significantly faster processor on board, it's a welcome surprise to find that battery life has increased from 540 to 700 shots.
 We also found autofocus from the 11-point autofocus sensor and kit lens to be reliably fast, taking around 0.3 seconds from pressing the shutter button to capturing a frame.